WillCoco/create-umi/README.md

 ## Boilerplates

 - `ant-design-pro` - Create project with a layout-only ant-design-pro boilerplate, use together with umi block.
+- `linglong-pro` - Create project with a layout-only linglong-template-pro boilerplate, use together with umi block.
 - `app` - Create project with a simple boilerplate, support typescript.
 - `plugin` - Create a umi plugin.